 August is a great time to address grading issues before fall and winter (when you might not be so enthused about spending time in the chilly air remedying water control issues).

 We home inspectors tend to talk a lot about grading around the house, and its implications.
 What is grading?
-Well, we aren’t taking about red pens and gold stars.
 Simply put, the grade or grading around your house is the level of the ground.
 The ground level and how it’s graded is the deciding factor of where storm water will flow.